 - Hang a piece of ironed fabric on a wall to use as a backdrop

-- Find a coloured wall to shoot in front of
+- Find a colourful wall to shoot in front of

 4. Camera angles

 This is such a simple, yet effective trick.
 Many of the more interesting photos you see on social media are achieved by shooting from an unusual angle.
 Try shooting from below or above your subject.
-Or, try moving to the side and shooting them at an angle versus straight on.
-Not only will the subject appear more interesting, the background will too.
+Or try moving to the side and shooting them at a 45 degree angle versus straight on.
+Not only should the subject appear more interesting, but the background will, too.